sidsatya/Table-API/README.md

 3. app/routes/routes.js - defines the routes for the supported requests to the server and forwards them to the appropriate controller functions.

-4. app/controllers/controller.js - module that holds the create, delete, and update table methods.
+4. app/controllers/controller.js - module that holds the create, delete, and update table methods as well as additional methods.

+5. index.html